Intro to Calm Abiding Meditation

-From the moment we wake up until we fall asleep, our minds are working.
+Our minds work from the moment we wake up until we fall asleep.
 How familiar are we with what’s actually happening in our minds?
 And how attached are we to the stories that our minds create?
-When our minds are untrained, we are likely to experience stress, anxiety, emotional pain and so forth.
+When our minds are untrained, we are likely to experience stress, anxiety, emotional pain, and so forth.
 When we familiarize ourselves with the happenings of our minds, we can uncover and rest in the peaceful state that is always available to us.

-In our Introduction to Calm Abiding Meditation four-part online and in-person series, we will cultivate habits of seeing and relating to our own inner and outer worlds in a new way that brings us comfort and ease.
-We will discuss various types of meditation practices and their benefits while focusing on the practice of Calm Abiding (Shamata) meditation.
+In our Intro to Calm Abiding Meditation three-part online and in-person series, we will cultivate habits of seeing and relating to our own inner and outer worlds in a new way that brings us comfort and ease.
+We will discuss various meditation practices and their benefits while focusing on the practice of Calm Abiding (Shamata) meditation.

-We will meet for four consecutive weeks, each session will last one and a half hours and will be made up of short periods of instruction followed by many short meditation sessions.
+We will meet for three consecutive weeks.
+Each session will last one and a half hours and consist of short periods of instruction followed by many short meditation sessions.

 Course Details